Taking the Land: The Next Generation

-- “The word preached did not profit them, not being mixed with faith in them that heard it” (Hebrews 4:2).
+Hebrews 4:2 – “The word preached did not profit them, not being mixed with faith in them that heard it.”

 Let’s take what rightfully belongs to us.
 The word place in Joshua 1:3 in the Septuagint is topos.
-It’s the same word used in Ephesians 4:27 and the same place we get the word topography which is “used of a region or locality, room, of a place which a person or thing occupies.”
-People who’ve made the greatest impact for God were agressive.
+It’s the same word used in Ephesians 4:27 and the same word from which we get our word topography which is “used of a region or locality, room, of a place which a person or thing occupies.”
+People who’ve made the greatest impact for God were aggressive.

 - Jesus was led by the Spirit into the wilderness (Matthew 4:1-11, Luke 4:13-15).